solyarisoftware/nera.vim/README.md

 - **put the cursor at the begin of the word you want to annotate**:

-      mi chiamo Giorgio Robino ed abito in corso Magenta 35/4 a Genova ^
+      my name is Giorgio Robino  nd I live in Genova, corso Magenta 35/4 ^
                  |
                  set the vim cursor here

 - press `<F1>`.
 The line is updated with the entity notation syntax decoration:

-      mi chiamo [Giorgio](person_name) Robino ed abito in corso Magenta 35/4 a Genova
+      my name is [Giorgio](person_name) Robino and I live in Genova, corso Magenta 35/4

 ### `:NeraSet` for Multiple contiguous words annotation

-In facts, this is not what you want, because a full person name is usually composed by two consecutive words (*Giorgio Robino*), so you maybe want to preset (another or the same) function key `<F1>` to automatically substitute the current and the successive word.
+Maybe the example above is not what you exactly want, because a full person name is usually composed by two consecutive words (*Giorgio Robino*), so you maybe want to preset (another or the same) function key `<F1>` to automatically substitute the current and the successive word.